Skip links

 These two outreach training programs serve as a comprehensive guide to tailor the employees working in the general industries to gain the proper training and education by prioritizing the safety of themselves and other workers.
 These 10-hour and 30-hour training courses cater to the employees playing the role of directors, supervisors, or foremen, offering them to mitigate workplace hazards effectively.

-The OSH-10 hours general industry training program assists the employee in identifying the hazards and how to deal with them to maintain the safety of the working environment.
+The OSHA-10-Hours general industry training program assists the employee in identifying the hazards and how to deal with them to maintain the safety of the working environment.
 Participants are provided with the certification card after completing the OSHA course pertinent to the General industry.
 This card indicates their proficiency in the OSHA standards and regulations.

 Similarly, The OSHA 30-hour course is focused on providing the employee with more detailed and descriptive educational training about the General Industry OSHA standards and regulations to predict the Hazards in working situations.
 Through interactive sessions, participants are provided with training to control Work-related risks and job site hazards.